OishiiCha/KH-Macro-Controller/README.md

 Please use Thonny to edit and deploy the code, the lib folder can be put directly onto the pico.

+On this GitHub there is an excel document named 'KH Macro code maker.xlsx' you can use to adjust the shortcuts and then paste the exported code

 <img src="https://user-images.githubusercontent.com/86476845/161326834-15bce7bf-9ff3-4d36-98bb-6cea5421728a.jpg" width="400">